 Kentucky Fish and Wildlife has a program that allows large land holders in the elk zone to enter their land into management agreements in order to provide hunters additional public access to huntable land.
 Landowners are issued an either-sex elk permit for every 5,000 acres enrolled in the public access program.
 The landowner may transfer or sell the permit to whomever they choose.
 Land enrolled in this program is open for public hunting under all statewide regulations, unless denoted otherwise.
-A total of 247,527 acres were enrolled at the start of the 2019-2020 season.
+A total of 241,088 acres were enrolled at the start of the 2020-2021 season.
+A total of 44 permits were issued for the 2020-2021 season.